ferjml97/SQL/README.md

 A `column` is a vertical entity in a table that contains all information associated with a specific field in a table.

+The SELECT DISTINCT statement is used to return only distinct (different) values.

+Inside a table, a column often contains many duplicate values; and sometimes you only want to list the different (distinct) values.

 [SQL Tutorial](https://www.w3schools.com/sql/default.asp, 'SQL Tutorial')